Skip to main content

 The information on this page is not for people who live in a caravan park in their own cabin or movable home that cannot be registered with VicRoads.
 These are called Part 4A dwellings and are covered by Part 4A of the Residential Tenancies Act 1997.
 If you live in this type of dwelling, you may have a site agreement with the park owner, rather than a residency agreement.
 The Consumer Affairs Victoria website has more about site agreements in residential parks and villages.
 If you are unsure what laws apply to you, seek advice.
 This page has information about getting help.

-If the caravan or park owner tells you they want to increase your rent or hiring charge, you should first check whether they have done so according to the rules.
+If the park or caravan owner tells you they want to increase your rent or hiring charge, you should first check whether they followed the legal rules.
 If not, you can challenge it.
-Even if the caravan or park owner follows the rules, you should then check whether you think the increase is excessive.
-If you believe there is evidence that it is, you can take steps to challenge it.
+Even if the park or caravan owner follows all the rules, if you think the increase is too high, you can take steps to challenge it.

-Check if the rent increase is legally valid
+Check if the rent or hiring charge increase is legally valid

-Whether and how often a caravan or park owner can increase the rent or hiring charge first depends on what kind of residency agreement you have – fixed-term or periodic – as well as the date it came into effect.
+Whether and how often a park or caravan owner can increase the rent or hiring charge first depends on what kind of residency agreement you have – fixed-term or periodic.

-If the caravan or park owner can increase your rent under your type of agreement, they must send you a ‘notice of proposed rent increase’ in writing, using the correct form and with at least 90 days notice.
+If the park owner can increase your rent under your type of agreement, they must send you a ‘notice of proposed rent/hiring charge increase’ in writing, using the correct form and with at least 90 days notice.

-A valid residency agreement does not need to contain a rent increase clause.
-It is something that some caravan or park owners or agents may decide to include, so it is important to read the residency agreement carefully before you sign it.
+A valid residency agreement does not need to contain a rent or hiring charge increase clause.
+It is something that some park or caravan owners may decide to include, so it is important to read the residency agreement carefully before you sign it.

-Before you sign the residency agreement, if you do not agree to a rent increase clause being included, you can ask for it to be removed or crossed out.
-If you and the caravan or park owner agree to cross out a rent increase clause, you should all sign next to the change to show that everyone has agreed to this.
+Before you sign the residency agreement, if you do not agree to a rent or hiring charge increase clause being included, you can ask for it to be removed or crossed out.
+If you and the park or caravan owner agree to cross out the clause, you should all sign next to the change to show that everyone has agreed to this.

-If the caravan or park owner or agent will not remove this clause, it is your decision whether to sign the residency agreement or find a different caravan to rent.
+If the park or caravan owner will not remove the clause, it is your decision whether to sign the residency agreement or find a different caravan to rent.

-Residency agreements without an end date are called ‘periodic agreements’ (often known as month-to-month agreements).
-Since 29 March 2021, rent increases under these agreements cannot occur more often than once every 12 months, no matter when the agreement originally started.
+Residency agreements without an end date are called ‘periodic agreements’ (often known as month-by-month agreements).
+Since 29 March 2021, rent and hiring charge increases under these agreements cannot occur more often than once every 12 months, no matter when the agreement originally started.

-The caravan or park owner or agent cannot include anything in your residency agreement that makes you responsible for paying an increased amount of rent if you break any of the rules of the residency agreement.
+The park or caravan owner cannot include anything in your residency agreement that makes you responsible for paying an increased amount of rent or hiring charge if you break any of the rules of the residency agreement.

 If your residency agreement includes a prohibited term

-If you have a residency agreement that includes a prohibited term, the caravan or park owner cannot enforce it.
-If the caravan or park owner refuses to remove it from your agreement, you can apply to VCAT, which can order that the term does not apply.
-See our page on applying to VCAT.
+If you have a residency agreement that includes a prohibited term, the park or caravan owner cannot enforce it.
+If the park or caravan owner refuses to remove it from your agreement, you can apply to VCAT, which can order that the term does not apply.
+For information on applying to VCAT, see our page about going to VCAT.

-You can also report an offence to Consumer Affairs Victoria, which can issue an infringement notice (fine) to the caravan or park owner or agent if they failed to follow the law.
+You can also report an offence to Consumer Affairs Victoria, which can issue an infringement notice (fine) to the park or caravan owner if they failed to follow the law.

 • In person (between 8 am and 6 pm)